Last updated on December 26, 2025

 Today, we're diving into the wild world of cards that love to break the rules, sticking their tongues out at the restrictions that bind them.
 You know, those sneaky little rascals that refuse to play by the usual deck-building conventions.
 The renegades of the cardboard realm, the rebels among the stack, the mischievous mavericks of MTG.

 That's right, my friends, we're delving into the enchanting realm of cards akin to the infamous Relentless Rats!
 Let's explore how these cards turn the laws of deck construction on their heads.
-Get ready to learn of all the ones in the same family as the previously mentioned black rat.
+Turns out there are quite a few more than the original black rat!

 Intrigued?
 Let's get into it!